David Sanders, Ph.D.

 Vice President, Research, Evaluation and Faculty Development

 David Sanders is an enrolled member of the Oglala Sioux Tribe.
 He was born in Pine Ridge, SD and grew up in the rural Oglala community on the Pine Ridge Indian Reservation.
 He is the Vice President of Research, Evaluation and Faculty Development.
 He oversees all aspects of research and program evaluation for the Office of Research and Sponsored Programs including the development of both ORSP’s research agenda and sponsored program lines of inquiry.
 He assists and guides the American Indian College Fund’s use of research data and evaluation with the intent of showing the impact of the College Fund’s programming.

-David has led the development of database infrastructure surrounding American Indian College Fund Scholarship recipient graduation and retention data and integrating programs data and outcomes.
-He collaborates with Tribal Colleges and Universities to assist them in building their capacity for data collection and reporting.
-He develops research that effectively highlights the incredible work occurring at Tribal Colleges and Universities and demonstrates the value of a TCU education.
+David is leading the development of database infrastructure surrounding American Indian College Fund Scholarship recipient graduation and retention data and integrating programs data and outcomes.
+He collaborates with Tribal Colleges and Universities s to assist their capacity for data collection and reporting.
+He develops research inquiries that effectively highlights the incredible work occurring at Tribal Colleges and Universities and demonstrates the value of a TCU education.

 David’s career is situated in Indian education.
 He taught secondary mathematics at Chinle High School on the Navajo Nation.
 He also led the University of Colorado Upward Bound Program, first as the academic coordinator then as the director.
 The CU-Upward Bound Program worked with low-income, first generation high school students from twenty-one tribal communities across an eight state region.